Thursday, December 25, 2014

 Review

 Seasons greetings.
-It's the date that says above Christmas Day.
+It's the date above Christmas Day.
 Many have read some books by Dr. Seuss as children and watched all of the movies and animated specials adapted from his famous works like HOW THE GRINCH STOLE CHRISTMAS.
 As I recall, it is one of the nostalgic, reminiscent moments I enjoyed in my childhood.
 This feature interpretation resembles a Tim Burton film through his trademark designs and sheer weirdness.
-I'm glad it isn't because the director Ron Howard is not Burton, though he tries to imitate his style.
-This live-action remake of the animated special was nearly as bad as the next film that is based on another Dr. Seuss classic (i.e. The Cat and the Hat, which I've heard didn't get any positive reviews).
+I'm glad it isn't because the director, Ron Howard, is not Burton, though he tries to imitate his style.
+This live-action remake of the animated special was nearly as bad as the next film based on another Dr. Seuss classic (i.e. The Cat and the Hat, which I've heard didn't get any positive reviews).
 It nearly destroys what makes the Chuck Jones animation How the Grinch Stole Christmas so outstanding.
 Further entrenching this film into a pit of shame is the strange makeup and obnoxious portrayal of the Whos and set design unsuited to the live-action setting.

-Even more disappointing, to say the least, the scriptwriters had tried to humanise the Grinch character as performed by Jim Carrey by giving him a backstory on how he came to despise Christmas as a child when he already was in his infancy.
+Even more disappointing, to say the least, the scriptwriters had tried to humanise the Grinch character as performed by Jim Carrey by giving him a backstory on how he came to despise Christmas as a child when he was already in his infancy.
 I don't blame Carrey for being over-the-top in his portrayal.
 I do admire his work on noted comedies such as Dumb & DumberJim is one of these actors who can turn a bad movie into a good one through his well-seasoned comedic acting abilities, but his performance isn't enough to redeem this film.

-While I don't expect the GRINCH movie to be a bizarre holiday humbug, I should wait for the upcoming animated movie in CGI, set for 2018.
+While I don't expect the GRINCH movie to be a bizarre holiday humbug, I should wait for the upcoming animated film in CGI, set for 2018.
 This version is silly and incapable of carrying the holiday spirit.
 It brings nothing new to the original story and is a poor update that was two sizes, two small.
 It deserves to be largely ignored by everyone else who has come searching for a decent Christmas feature.
 I suggest you read the book and watch the animated special.

 Star rating: (3/10) Disappointing